vxgmichel/icalepcs-workshop/slideshow.md

 name: The MAX-IV approach to tango events.
 layout: true

-The MAX-IV approach to tango events.
+The MAX-IV approach to tango events
 ============
 ---

- * HDB++ Archive events.
+ * Problem with archiving

- * Change events as default event stream.
+ * Change events as default event stream

- * Facade device approach.
+ * Facade device approach

- * Archive events as filtered events.
+ * Archive events as filtered events

 ---